everx-labs/ton-nfc-client/docs/FuntionsList.md

 ```

 _CardResponse_ contains all possible fields that can be met in responses from the card.
 But they are not all used at the same time.
 Each card response has _status_ field obligatory.
 And the most common typical response from the card has _message_ field containing payload.
 In this case other fields in _CardResponse_ are empty and contains just an empty string.
 But for some rare functions _message_ field will be empty and payload is put into another fields.
 In below functions list you may find all necessary details.

+_Note_: Below we specify how CardResponse looks like for each API function.
+And for simplicity of representation we omit empty fields of CardResponse everywhere.

 All API functions can throw two main type of errors.

 ```javascript